CanDIG/Documents/Onboarding/README.md

 policies.
 Our aim is to both support and drive more widespread availability of heath data for analysis in a responsible way.

+We are becoming involved with:
+* The [Marathon of Hope Network (MoHN)](https://www.marathonofhopecancercentres.ca/launch), a new project for which the TF4CN was a pilot, and
+* The [Digital Health and Discovery Platform (DHDP)](https://www.canada.ca/en/innovation-science-economic-development/news/2019/05/minister-bains-announces-investment-to-accelerate-medical-breakthroughs-that-will-enable-truly-personalized-health-care.html), a project involving health AI company Imagia, MoHN, and other partners; this was announced in late may and at time of writing how we will be involved is still a little unclear.

 ### What Success Looks Like

 For CanDIG the project to be a success,